Peckfard History, Family Crest & Coats of Arms

 Early Origins of the Peckfard family

 This web page shows only a small excerpt of our Peckfard research.
-Another 64 words (5 lines of text) are included under the topic Early Peckfard History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckfard History in all our PDF Extended History products and printed products wherever possible.

 Peckfard Spelling Variations